Health and Behavior

-Practical strategies for helping people change their health-related behaviors.
-Covers stages of change, factors affecting change, and techniques for supporting patients working to improve their health.
-Applicable for nursing, occupational and physical therapy, and EMS personnel.
+Identify practical strategies for helping people change their health-related behaviors.
+Covers techniques to facilitate change in patients, models of change, and factors affecting change.
+Applicable CEU for nursing, occupational therapy, and physical therapy.

 - Describe the stages of the Transtheoretical (Stages of Change) Model.

 - Identify factors affecting an individual’s ability to change.

 - Describe communication techniques that healthcare professionals use to facilitate behavioral change.

 Changing a behavior and forming new habits are hard to accomplish, and healthcare professionals are often frustrated when patients do not follow medical advice or treatment recommendations.
 It may be difficult to understand the reluctance or unwillingness of a patient to make important changes that have been shown to improve health and well-being, especially after healthcare professionals have repeatedly stressed the importance of doing so.
 In the United States, for example:

 - Only about 50% of patients who leave a healthcare setting with a prescription for medication take the medication as directed.
 The most common reasons given for not adhering to medication regimens are denial of illness, lack of knowledge about the benefits of taking the medication, and cost.

 - At least 61% of patients with schizophrenia, 57% of patients with bipolar disorder, and 52% of patients with depression had problems with adherence to their treatment regimens.

 - Nonadherence is believed to result in 125,000 deaths due to cardiovascular disorders each year.